The peaceful neighbor of Venice and Culver City, where tree-lined suburbs, convenience, and exciting new developments abound.

 Throughout the year, the Farmers Market also hosts several family-friendly festivals and events, including a Cinco de Mayo celebration and a fall-themed Halloween Market.
 Other exciting Mar Vista events include the highly anticipated Mar Vista Music & Art Walk, which occurs on the first Saturdays of March, June, and September and highlights the neighborhood’s local artists.

 If you are interested in learning more about Mar Vista real estate, give Megan Whalen a call!

 Browse the available properties in the area below.

-Whether buying, selling, or leasing, when you work with Megan Whalen Partners, you benefit from having a team of dedicated professionals to support you every step of the way.
+Whether buying, selling, or leasing, when you work with Megan Whalen, you benefit from having a team of dedicated professionals to support you every step of the way.